sdfgeoff/stylus_labs_pdf_converter/README.md

+# Write now supports PDF import directly.
+You can probably ignore this repository.

 # PDF converter for Styluslabs 'Write' - Windows Version
 ## This readme is OLD - run convertWin.py in IDLE and follow the instructions.